Best Wireless Home Security Cameras Android Central 2021

 The biggest downside to the Arlo Pro 4 is the cost.
 A single Arlo Pro 4 costs as much as the two-camera EufyCam 2C package.
 On top of that, you'll need an Arlo Smart subscription to get all the best features like AI-based object detection, customizable motion zones, and cloud storage.
 If you want to avoid the cost of cloud storage and are OK with basic motion detection, you can get an Arlo base and have videos stored locally on a USB stick.

 Arlo Smart is only $3 per month for a single camera, but it starts to get pricey as you add more cameras to your system.
 For five cameras, you'll pay $10 per month.
 Each camera above five adds another $1.50 to the cost, which can quickly meet Netflix subscription levels of priceyness if you've got a lot of space to cover.

 - 160-degree field of view

 - Local and cloud recording options

-- Expensive and requires a subscription for some features
+- Requires a subscription for many features

 Best Value: Blink Outdoor